Table of Contents

 3. Developing and using a time management system

 Time management systems are structures that guide how you work.
 Do you prioritize your work using an urgent-important matrix?
 Do you keep a to-do list?
 Do you block out your time for certain tasks?
-Using a time management system gets you partially through your planning, no matter the project.
+A time management system gets you partially through your planning, no matter the project.

-Time management skills that are part of your time management system include:
+Here are a few examples of time management skills that are part of your time management system:

 - Resource management